XiaofengZhu/uRank_uMart/README.md

 Set a system variable `TF_RANK_DATA` that stores the folder that contains the serialized ranking data

-Convert raw ranking data to tf records (THIS IS AN IMPORTANT STEPS)
+Convert raw ranking data to tf records (THIS IS AN IMPORTANT STEP)
 ```bash
 python prepare_data.py
 ```

 Your `TF_RANK_DATA` should now contain the serialized tf records for running the experiments.

+You will see the batch size being 1, meaning one serialized query per batch.
+The actual batch size the number of documents per query.

 Thanks to suggestions from WSDM attendants.
 An engineering side improvement could be accumulating the loss every a few batches to receive more smooth gradient updates.